Curious? Try now for just $39 + free shipping

 What is the Best Mushroom for Brain Fog?

 If you are looking for mushrooms to overcome brain fog, your best bets are lion's mane, cordyceps, reishi, and turkey tail.
-This lot has energizing compounds beneficial for people with brain fog, fatigue, and ailments that affect memory and focus.
+This lot has energizing compounds beneficial for people with Brain Fog, fatigue, and ailments that affect memory and focus.

 How Can I Take Medicinal Mushrooms for Brain Health?